The Canada Federal Skilled Trades Program (FSTP)

 - Have gained at least two years of full-time paid work experience in a skilled trade in the last five years.

-- Fulfill your specific trade requirements as outlined in the Canadian National Occupational Classification (NOC) system.
+- Fulfill your specific trade requirements outlined in the Canadian National Occupational Classification (NOC) system.

-- Have either a valid Canadian job offer for a full-time position for a minimum of one year or a Certificate of Qualification (COQ) in your specific trade from one of the Government of Canada's federal, territorial or provincial authorities.
+- Have a valid Canadian job offer for a full-time position for at least one year or a Certificate of Qualification (COQ) in your specific trade from one of the Government of Canada's federal, territorial, or provincial authorities.

 All Express Entry programs have a minimum language requirement.
 This ensures you can function effectively in your highly skilled and often technical jobs in Canada.